The Boundedness Locus and baby Mandelbrot sets for some generalized McMullen maps: The Case of fixed, varying

 \begin{proof} Given any $\lvert z \rvert \leq \dfrac{\lvert a \rvert^{\frac{1}{n}}}{2}$ and the involution symmetry of Lemma \ref{involution_prop}, then $\lvert R_{n,a,c}(z) \rvert \geq 2$ and thus the orbits of these values also escape to $\infty$.
 Therefore the filled Julia is a subset of $\mathbb{A} \left( \dfrac{\lvert a \rvert^{\frac{1}{n}}}{2}, 2 \right)$. \end{proof}

-Figure \ref{Julia_set_in_Annulus_Figure} gives an example of a Julia set of $R_{n,a,c}$ lying in said annulus.
+Figure \ref{Julia_set_in_Annulus_Figure} shows a Julia set of $R_{n,a,c}$ lying in this annulus.
 We see various black shapes appearing in this dynamical plane and will actually prove below that these shapes are homeomorphic copies of a filled Julia set of a $P_{c}$.
 (The one in the figure appears to be a baby basilica $K_{-1}$ for which the critical value lies in a period two cycle).
-This occurs because $R_{n,a,c}$ is polynomial-like of degree two on those regions which we will prove in Proposition \ref{R_Polynomial_like_on_first_U'_aplane_prop}.
+This occurs because $R_{n,a,c}$ is polynomial-like of degree two on those regions, which we prove in Proposition \ref{R_Polynomial_like_on_first_U'_aplane_prop}.

-With this we define the region on which we will show $R_{n,a,c}$ is polynomial-like of degree two:
+Now we define the region on which we will show $R_{n,a,c}$ is polynomial-like of degree two: